 South African, 1981–2014

-Thabiso Sekgala is a graduate of the Johannesburg Market Photo Workshop.
-His contemplative portraits of youth in the former Homelands of South Africa bear witness to the artist’s uncanny feel for the figure in the landscape.
-Through a combination of portraiture and landscape photography, Sekgala explores notions of collective memory, legacies of spatial politics, and conceptions of home.
+The late Thabiso Sekgala’s contemplative portraits of youth in the former Homelands of South Africa, territories that the National Party administration assigned to black habitants as part of their policy of apartheid, bear witness to the artist’s uncanny feel for the figure in the landscape.
 The artist’s softly colored images evoke tenderness, even nostalgia, yet speak of their subjects with an unflinching directness.
-With a constant, compassionate attention to color, light, form, and pattern, he renders careful, contemplative portraits of youth in the former Homelands of South Africa.
-Approaching the figure and the land with utmost respect and dignity, Sekgala’s images tell stories beyond apartheid, visual clichés, and social prejudices.
+With a constant, compassionate attention to color and light, form, and pattern, Sekgala rendered careful, contemplative portraits of youth.
+Approaching the figure and the land with utmost respect and dignity, his images tell stories beyond apartheid, visual clichés, and social prejudices.

 Carwash under the billboard, Marapyane, former Bophuthatswana